 Each item is made completely by hand labor and manually controlled methods.
 Hand fabrication starts with precious metal that has undergone minimal processing.
-It may have been alloyed and made into bulk stock such as sheets, strips, tubes, or wire, but other- wise it is raw material.
-The jewelry maker then beats, bends, draws, drills, files, or saws the entire piece or separate components into the desired shapes and, if necessary, solders components together.
+It may have been alloyed and made into bulk stock such as sheets, strips, tubes, or wire; otherwise, it is raw material.
+The jewelry maker then beats, bends, draws, drills, files, or saws the entire piece or separates components into the desired shapes and, if necessary, solders components together.

 Many jewelry items are assembled from components made by different methods.
 For instance, a ring might have a die-struck head attached to a cast shank.
 You can tell customers that the purpose of this “mixing and matching” is to achieve the best combination of beauty, durability, and value.

 You may also need to explain that the individual labor effort that goes into the piece is a significant cost factor.
 Diamond setting is a prime example.
 Although quality setting is always critical, styles like pavé, channel, and invisible setting are very labor-intensive.
-Dozens of diamonds may have to be matched for size and appearance, and each one must be set with skilled attention.
+Dozens of diamonds must be matched for size and appearance, and each must be set with skilled attention.
 Tension setting demands extra time and care as well.

 Different production methods also represent differing amounts of individual work.
 Die-striking and large-scale electroforming and casting are industrial in nature.
 That’s not necessarily a negative, though.
 Mass production requires creativity, expertise, and effort while spreading the expense of these over a large number of items, reducing the cost of each unit.
 Custom-designed cast or hand-fabricated jewelry offers uniqueness, but each piece must bear the entire cost of the process.
 Realistically, custom-made jewelry will always be more expensive than comparable mass-produced items.